 After the first failed attempts to deal with the mud, my friends needed a smoke, and I stopped to take some pictures and think about the mess we were in.
 I wasn’t expecting my ultimate-offroad-machine not to be able to pass its first mud.
 Looking back at the pictures now, I must have forgot to lock the MLRs to the 4×4 drive, because at least from the pictures, it doesn’t look that bad.
 I can’t remember how we got over the muddy business, but I bet I just made my friends walk.
 Sometimes loosing weight in an already lightweight car can really make a difference.

-The good part about this messy situation is that I got to take some pretty cool pictures with my friends running thru the muddy forest road.
+The good part about this messy situation is that I got to take some pretty cool pictures with my friends running through the muddy forest road.
 Again, my triggerhappy photographer style ended up with some nice animated gifs that you can check below.

 Ruia and the photoshooting